-If you receive the mobility part of Personal Independence Payment (PIP) or Disability Living Allowance (DLA), you will be expected to use this to contribute towards your transport costs.
+Personal Independence Payment (PIP), Disability Living Allowance (DLA), Adult Disability Payment (ADP) or Child Disability Payment (CDP), you will be expected to use this to contribute towards your transport costs.
 The college then have the discretion to top this amount up if it does not fully cover your transport costs.

-If you don't receive this allowance or your support needs mean you need specialist transport services or support to get to and from college, this will be discussed by the college and your local authority.
-These agencies should decide between them who will pay for your transport if this is necessary, but it is important to note that colleges generally will only contribute to transport costs, but not to the costs of any human support required to get to and from college.
+If you don't receive this allowance or your support needs mean you need specialist transport services or support to get to and from college, you should discuss this with the college and your local authority.
+These agencies should decide between them who will pay for your transport if this is necessary, but it is important to note that colleges generally will only contribute to transport costs, not to the costs of any human support required to get to and from college.
 In addition, these agencies do not have to provide transport just because you live far from the college.
 Transport may be provided when your disability prevents you from travelling on your own.